 I was blessed to have spent my childhood on the farm learning the ropes from my dad (Jerry) and in turn, teaching him forgiveness....

 The animals and pedigrees within our herd are probably best described as the longhorn melting pot of the Midwest.
-We continually seek to raise animals that we consider to be the complete package with desirable characteristics (confirmation, color, docility, efficiency, horn set) that maintain and pass on the legacy of the Texas Longhorn.
+We continually seek to raise animals that we consider to be the complete package with desirable characteristics (conformation, color, docility, efficiency, horn set) that maintain and pass on the legacy of the Texas Longhorn.
 Overall herd health is maintained by utilizing quality forages, year-around choice minerals and annual blood tests on adult animals.
 In doing this, our customers can rest assured knowing how their beef was raised and where it came from.

 VIEW THE HERD